Motutapu is a Treasure Island

-Safe anchorages for private boats include Wharf Bay, Ocean Beach and Calypso Bay.
+Safe anchorages for private boats include Islington Bay (Rangitoto) and Home Bay on Motutapu.

-Motutapu Island is accessible to experienced kayakers.
-It takes approximately three hours to kayak to Home Bay.
+Motutapu Island is accessible to very experienced kayakers.
+It takes approximately three hours to kayak to Home Bay from Mission Bay.
 Several kayak operators offer kayak rentals and guided kayak tours to Motutapu.
 See the Commercial Operators section.

 Know before you go

-- Food and drink - at times the Motutapu Restoration Trust opens the Reid Homestead at Home Bay and has drinks and food available, otherwise there is nowhere else to buy food and drink on Motutapu
+- There are no shops on the island.
+The Reid Homestead at Home Bay may open at times and has drinks and food available, otherwise there is nowhere to buy food.